apexnova08/apexnova08/README.md

 --->

 ### Hey!
-  I'm @apexnova08, a Computer Science student who likes to code and play videogames!
+  I'm @apexnova08, a Computer Science student who likes to play videogames and do Computer Sciency stuff!

 ### Interests:
 - Automation